Sant Joan d'Alacant

+Sant Joan d'Alacant, (Note: Pronunciation of Sant Joan d'Alacant:

+/ca-valencia/) in Valencian (known in Spanish as San Juan de Alicante), (Note: Pronunciation of San Juan de Alicante:

-Sant Joan d'Alacant (/ca-valencia/; San Juan de Alicante /es/), or simply Sant Joan (or San Juan), is a municipality belonging to Alicante metropolitan area, in the southeast of Valencian Community, Spain.
-It is the geographic center of the Old Garden of Alicante.
+/es/) or simply Sant Joan (or San Juan), is a town and municipality belonging to Alicante (Alacant) metropolitan area, in the southeast of Valencian Community, Spain.
+It is the geographic centre of the Old Garden of Alicante.
 Its limits are with the settled areas of Alicante (7 km), Mutxamel (1 km) and El Campello (3 km).
 It is within the Alicante metropolitan area and shares the same fire department and metro services.
-Its population growth is due to its function as a bedroom community, as well as in recent years, its isolation from tourist areas, its cultural and academic activities, and because has part of the campus of the University Miguel Hernández of Elx/Elche.
-It comprises two zones: the town of Sant Joan and Benimagrell, which is now joined through its urban expansion.
+Its population growth is due to its function as a bedroom community, as well as in recent years, its isolation from tourist areas, its cultural and academic activities, and because has part of the campus of the University Miguel Hernández of Elche (Elx).
+It comprises two zones: the town of Sant Joan (Sant Joan Poble) and Benimagrell, which is now joined through its urban expansion.

 As of the register of 2023, the population is 25,275.